glebi574/PPLAF/README.md

 # PewPew Live Additional Framework
 PewPew Live Additional Framework is a set of modules, created to simplify PewPew Live level creation.
-To learn more about PPLAF features, check wiki or description.txt.
+To learn more about PPLAF features, check wiki(it's not ready yet though).